AzariasB/TeaMeeting/README.md

 composer update
 # Install jquery, angular and all the front-end frameworkds/libraries
 bower install
+#Change bootstrap theme
+cd web/assets/
+cp css/bootstrap.min.css vendor/bootstrap/dist/

+#Create the database
+#Execute the content of the file 'db/symfony.sql'
+#on your database
 ```
 Then go to `localhost/web` or `localhost/web/app_dev.php` for developer mode.

+The only existing login is `admin` with password `admin`.

 Project Case Study: Student team project meeting agenda / minutes / actions management